AlexLaforge/jquery-rss-feeder/README.md

-# vbScript jQuery RSS/XML Feed Reader via feed.informer.com
+# jQuery XML/RSS Feed Reader via vbScript and feed.informer.com

 The purpose of this code is to create a CSS driven vertical ticking scroll of an RSS feed from a Twitter page (or anywhere actualy including a blog).
 It not only scrolls vertically, but will stop when you hover over it.